-- 1. DO NOT inject more than 1.0 μ L liquid analyte; injecting excess liquid may damage the sensor.
+- 1. DO NOT inject more than 0.6 μ L liquid analyte; injecting excess liquid may damage the sensor.
 Note: Much larger head-space gas volumes can safely be injected, up to 1 mL. - 2.
-DO NOT lose the rubber cap on the gas inlet on the rear panel of the instrument; the instrument cannot develop pressure with this cap removed (two extra caps were shipped with your unit). - 3.
-DO NOT inject the following liquids/substances into the Mini GC: - Water, or compounds with significant amounts of water impurity - Amines (or any other alkaline substances) - Liquids containing compounds with large molecular weights, larger than the molecular-weight ranges shown in Appendix A. These types of compounds can become deposited in your Mini GC's column, and degrade its performance.
+DO NOT inject the following liquids/substances into the Mini GC Plus: - Water, or compounds with significant amounts of water impurity - Amines (or any other alkaline substances)

+- Liquids containing compounds with large molecular weights, larger than the molecular-weight ranges shown in Appendix A. These types of compounds can become deposited in your Mini GC Plus's column, and degrade its performance.